AndreaB2000/ASW-project/docs/report.md

 ### Containerization

 The whole system can be executed in Docker containers using Docker Compose; launching configurations and parameters are stored in the `docker-compose.yaml` file.
-Three services are instantiated:
+Three main services are instantiated:

 - First of all, a database container, using the "mongo" image, that saves DB data in a volume on the host machine
 - Then, a server container, executing the TypeScript backend via npm
 - Lastly, a client container, exposing the Vue.js frontend

+In the end of the startup process a Nginx server is started as a reverse proxy to expose the application on port 443.

 Images building are integrated in npm using the "build.docker" task.